boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 --- abstract

 This document specifies a network model for attachment circuits.
 The model can be used for the provisioning of attachment circuits prior or during service provisioning (e.g., Network Slice Service).
-The companion service model is specified in {{!I-D.boro-opsawg-teas-attachment-circuit}}.
+A companion service model is specified in {{!I-D.boro-opsawg-teas-attachment-circuit}}.

-The module augments the SAP model with the detailed information for the provisioning of attachment circuits in Provider Edges (PEs).
+The module augments the Service Attachment Point (SAP) model with the detailed information for the provisioning of attachment circuits in Provider Edges (PEs).

 --- middle